Obsidian-StudiosInc/jem/README.md

-program on Gentoo Linux called [java-config](https://github.com/gentoo/java-config), written in python, specific to Gentoo Linux and derivatives. jem being in C, is Linux distro agnostic and should work for any POSIX compliant operating system.
+program on Gentoo Linux called [java-config](https://github.com/gentoo/java-config), written in python, specific to Gentoo Linux and derivatives. jem being in C, is Linux distro agnostic and should work for any GNU, eventually POSIX, compliant operating system.
 The intention is to standardize java management and tools for scripts and programs.

-jem provides means to manage and set system and user virtual machines independently.
+jem provides means to manage and set active, system, and user virtual machines independently.
 Along with ability to build package classpath and other things for a variety of uses.
-By using jem systems can have portable
+By using jem systems can have portable and consistent access to java virtual machines and packages.

-and consistent access to java virtual machines and packages.
+jem is available as a cli ```jem``` and shared object library (libjem.so) for usage in other languages or applications.

 ## Documentation: